sathyanarayanat/NASSCOM-VSD-SOC-DESIGN-AND-PLANNING/README.md

 - **Day 1 - Synthesis of RTL**
 - **Day 2 - Good floorplan and vs Bad floorplan and Itroduction to library cells**
 - **Day 3 - Design library cell using Magic Layout and ngspice characterization**
+- **Day 4 - Pre-layout timing analysis and importance of good clock tree**

 ## Introduction
 OpenLane is an open-source ASIC (Application-Specific Integrated Circuit) flow that facilitates the design and implementation of digital integrated circuits.
 It provides a complete RTL-to-GDSII (Register Transfer Level to Graphic Data System II) flow, leveraging various open-source EDA (Electronic Design Automation) tools.
 Developed by Efabless Corporation, OpenLane aims to lower the barrier to entry for ASIC design by providing accessible, high-quality tools and resources.